A Deeply Moving Experience At China’s Ancient Temple of Heaven

-The gardens themselves are tranquil and enticing but it’s the people who bring the gardens to life.
-We reached the Temple of Heaven around nine in the morning and the gardens leading to the temple were bursting with activity.
+The gardens themselves are tranquil and enticing.
+But it’s the people who bring the gardens to life.
+We reached the ancient Temple of Heaven around nine in the morning.
+The gardens leading to the temple were bursting with activity.
 People were exercising on cycles, on jungle bars and doing push ups.
 There were groups learning ballroom dancing or dancing traditional Chinese dances with ribbons.
 The most interesting part was that all of these people who were engaged in such robust activities were all 60 or older.

 There were groups of people playing a unique game with a feather weighted down by a ball or steel rings.
 It required some crazy football skills as it needed to be kicked and passed from one person to the next.
-Each group was a mix of men and women equally enthusiastic about being alive.
+Each group was a mix of men and women equally.
+In fact, they all seemed enthusiastic while playing.
 There were choir groups, people playing Chinese checkers, people knitting, gossiping, and practicing Tai Chi.
 We were most surprised to find an elderly gentleman hanging upside down on the jungle gym.
 In the other parts of the world, in my experience, the most an elderly person was expected to do was walk upright with a cane.

-The park was predominantly populated by older men and women only because the younger folks were away working as it was a week day.
+The park was predominantly populated by older men and women only.
+This was probably because the younger folks were away working as it was a week day.
 Another striking aspect was that the women were just as involved in playing or exercising as the men.
 In India, it’s most common to see older people shuffling along on morning walks and participating in religious activities.
 I have seen older people exercise in the U.S too, but not to this extent.

 In the other parts of the world, in my experience, the most an elderly person was expected to do was walk upright with a cane.